 Following changes have been made in the pattern for XAT 2019

-- Total allotted time has been reduced to 3 hours (180 minutes) from 3.5 hours
+- Total allotted time was reduced to 3 hours (180 minutes) from 3.5 hours

-- The negative marking of 0.25 marks for any wrong answer will continue.
+- The negative marking of 0.25 marks for any wrong answer continued

 Since XAT 2020 has not been conducted yet, it is advisable for you to go through the detailed analysis of XAT 2019 available on our website in order to have an understanding of the exam pattern, level of difficulty of the questions, types of questions asked and the expected score.